 GARP Metrics – Mix of Growth & Value Metrics

-The GARP approach helps identify stocks that are priced below the market or any reasonable target determined by fundamental analysis.
-These stocks also have solid prospects in terms of cash flow, revenues, earnings per share (EPS) and so on.
+The GARP strategy seeks to offer an ideal investment by utilizing the best features of both value and growth investing.
+Investors adopting the GARP approach will prefer to buy stocks that are priced below the market or any reasonable target determined by fundamental analysis.
+These stocks also have solid prospects in cash flow, revenues, earnings per share (EPS) and so on.

 Another growth metric that is considered by both growth and GARP investors is return on equity (ROE).
 GARP investors look for strong and higher ROE compared to the industry average to identify superior stocks.
 Moreover, stocks with positive cash flow find precedence under the GARP plan.

-GARP investing gives priority to one of the popular value metrics — price-to-earnings (P/E) ratio.
+GARP investing gives priority to one of the popular value metrics – price-to-earnings (P/E) ratio.
 Though this investing style picks stocks with higher P/E ratios compared to value investors, it avoids companies with extremely high P/E ratios.
-Moreover, the price-to-book value (P/B) ratio is another value metric that is considered.
+Moreover, the price-to-book value (P/B) ratio is also considered.

 Using the GARP principle, we have run a screen to identify stocks that should offer solid returns in the near term.

 Along with the criteria discussed in the above section, we have considered a favorable Zacks Rank #1 (Strong Buy) or 2 (Buy).

 Last 5-year EPS & projected 3–5 year EPS growth rates between 10% and 20% (Strong EPS growth history and prospects ensure improving business.)

 ROE (over the past 12 months) greater than the industry average (Higher ROE compared to the industry average indicates superior stocks.)